aazon/aazon/content/posts/001 How to get a directory with a predefined set of files.md

 layout: post
 tags: ["ansible"]
 slug: "how-to-get-a-directory-with-a-predefined-set-of-files-with-ansible"
+description: >
+    Sometimes there are files that are leftovers from previous Ansible playbook executions or were generated in between Ansible executions by the application.
+In this case, it is hard to predict what final version of config will be generated after running ansible once again
 ---

-Sometimes there are files that are leftovers from previous Ansible runs or have been generated in between Ansible runs by application or some service.
+Sometimes there are files that are leftovers from previous Ansible playbook executions or were generated in between Ansible executions by the application.
+In this case, it is hard to predict what final version of config will be generated after running ansible once again.
 One possible case from the real world is the main config of nginx `/etc/nginx/nginx.conf` that has `include *.conf` statement at the very end.
 After installation nginx provides you with `conf.d/default.conf` that will be included.
 However one may want